SSL-A-Team/ssl_ros_bridge/README.md

 ## Installation

-This repo is designed to be cloned into a colcon workspace.
+This repo is designed to be built in a colcon workspace.
 You can clone this repo alongside your own code or as a submodule within your own repository.

 ## Usage